Varun25t/Varun25t/README.md

 - Languages: English, Hindi.
 - Experienced in: Analytical thinking, problem solving, teamwork, Database Management.
 - Participated in KIIT MUN 2024.
+- Projects: Created a Grocery Store Billing System that allows you to add itmes, gives their respective price, total bill amount in a very intractive interface.

 <!---